• Skip to primary navigation

 Three different shapes of cavatelli pasta.

-As you can see, there are different ways you can shape your pasta.
+As you can see, you can shape your pasta in different ways.

 Let’s begin with the shape that looks like mini hot dog buns.